 Dental enthusiasts were entertained by Rhu McKelvey BDS (Glasgow) 1995, FDSRCS 1998, M.Orth (Edinburgh) who is not only a highly-qualified orthodontist but a very successful entrepreneur, starting, running and continually expanding BEAM Orthodontics in Dundee.

 Since Spring 2020, being “guided by the science” is a phrase with which we have all become familiar.
 But for Dr Julie Maxton CBE, Executive Director of London’s Royal Society, life is actually about helping to produce the scientific facts and data that can sway governmental decisions.
 We were honoured that Dr Maxton was able to join us.

 Putting a twist on the traditional is what businesswoman Michelle Maddox of Clootie McToot is all about.
 Just five years ago, the Perthshire mum took her gran’s clootie dumpling recipe, added flavours such as Plum and Gin and Banana and Toffee (yum), in the process, turning it into a massive commercial enterprise, now stocked by high street giants, John Lewis.
 Michelle spoke o Kilgraston girls in September 2021.

-- Medicine is a perennial favourite with Kilgraston leavers, and, In November 2021, Kim Dale – Professor of Cell and Developmental Biology, Associate Dean International School of Life Sciences, University of Dundee will be coming to the School (or online, nothing stops us) to speak with girls about her fascinating journey to become one of the UKs leading experts in her field.
+Medicine is a perennial favourite with Kilgraston leavers, and, in January 2022, Kim Dale – Professor of Cell and Developmental Biology, Vice Principal (International) School of Life Sciences, University of Dundee visited the School to speak with girls about her fascinating journey to become one of the UKs leading experts in her field.

 - September 2022 – Sally Patten, editor of Sydney’s leadership magazine, BOSS, will – with the benefit of many decade of experience of the business-world – give pupils the inside track on life in the boardroom.